katslime/dotfiles/README.md

 Somewhat NSFW due to the screenshot in the `README.md` and the `.wallpaper.png`.

 Screenshots at the bottom of the README.

+Credit to [Keira](https://github.com/unendingPattern) for the bash uploader script.
 ## Prerequisites
 * i3-gaps
 * polybar